DGriffin91/Sarus/sarus_language_doc.md

 }
 ```

 Functions can be inlined using the inline keyword.
-This can result in a decent improvement in performance for small funcitons.
+This can result in a decent improvement in performance for small functions.
 ```rust , skt-sarus_multi_func
 inline fn add(a, b) -> (c) {
     c = a + b